terminal42/contao-leads/README.md

 All configuration can be done in the form generator from Contao.
 Additionally you can set a label for the backend module of your Lead and define the listing of the form data using simple tags.

-The leads extension offers additionally an export function (CSV and  - you need to install the "excel" extension) for each Lead in the backend.
+The leads extension additionally offers an export function for each Lead in the backend.
 You can configure it as you wish!
+Export options for CSV and Excel are available. _However_ you need to install the `phpoffice/phpexcel` package for Excel support, otherwise the Excel export will not be available.

 Simple Tokens
 ---